lxsmnsyc/caldaria/docs/routing.md

 ## File-based routing

-Inspired by [Next.js' File-based Routing](https://nextjs.org/docs/routing/introduction), `rigidity` utilizes the same capability for building your app's pages.
+Inspired by [Next.js' File-based Routing](https://nextjs.org/docs/routing/introduction), `caldaria` utilizes the same capability for building your app's pages.
 The pages, when directly accessed, are server-rendered and then hydrated on the client.
-Switching between pages on the client-side, `rigidity` opts-in to SPA to reduce the need for a server roundtrip, that is going into a full page reload.
+Switching between pages on the client-side, `caldaria` opts-in to SPA to reduce the need for a server roundtrip, that is going into a full page reload.
 This way, app state is retained while navigating between pages.

 ### Index routes